 At St. George's School children designated as having SEND are given termly Individual Learning Plans which have up to three specific 'smart' targets on them.
 Targets will be based on the child's needs identified by assessment, observation, previous outcomes and also based on advice given by an outside agency.
+Parents will be consulted and also the pupil themselves, if they are able to do so.
 ILP's are sent home for parents and pupils to sign.
-Targets are reviewed each term by the SENCo with class teachers and new targets set, based on the outcomes of assessments and/or previous interventions.
+Targets are reviewed each term by the SENCo with class teachers and new targets agreed, based on the outcomes of assessments and/or previous interventions.
 Face to face opportunities for parents/carers to contribute to and review targets and plans with the SENCo and teachers form part of the appointments at Parents Evenings.
 Children's views are also sought.